 Most stray dogs are sweet and won’t harm you but be cautious

-3. What do I need to bring on a trip to Georgia?
+4. What do you need to bring to go backpacking in Georgia?

 In Georgia, you pay with Georgian Lari (GEL).
 1USD is about 2.5 GEL (January 2018).